Gain professional experience – while taking classes!

 1. Interview for the Program

 Selected students will be invited to register for an interview.
-Acceptance into the program is based on scores from both online application and interview.
+Acceptance into the program is based on scores from both the online application and the interview.

 2. Participate in an Orientation

-Accepted students must attend a mandatory 2-hour Orientation, where you will learn skills and strategies that will help you be successful in applying to internships and to maximize your workplace experience.
+Accepted students must attend a mandatory 2-hour orientation, where you will learn skills and strategies to help you succeed in securing internships and maximizing your workplace experience.

 3. Apply to Positions